jbuckman/academic-kickstart/content/post/tensorflow-the-confusing-parts-1.md

 The role of the session is to handle the memory allocation and optimization that allows us to actually perform the computations specified by a graph.
 You can think of the computation graph as a “template” for the computations we want to do: it lays out all the steps.
 In order to make use of the graph, we also need to make a session, which allows us to actually do things; for example, going through the template node-by-node to allocate a bunch of memory for storing computation outputs.
 In order to do any computation with Tensorflow, you need both a graph and a session.

 The session contains a pointer to the global graph, which is constantly updated with pointers to all nodes.
-That means it doesn’t really matter whether you create the session before or after you create the nodes. *{Footnote: In general, I prefer to make sure I already have the entire graph in place when I create a session, and I follow that paradigm in my examples here.
-But you might see it done differently in other Tensorflow code.}
+That means it doesn’t really matter whether you create the session before or after you create the nodes. [^1]

 After creating your session object, you can use `sess.run(node)` to return the value of a node, and Tensorflow performs all computations necessary to determine that value.

-####### Code:
+###### Code:
 ```python
 import tensorflow as tf
 two_node = tf.constant(2)